-The City-Wide Parking Committee received the initial subcommittee draft report August 5, and revised draft reports Sept.
+The City-Wide Parking Committee received the initial alternatives subcommittee draft report August 5, and revised draft reports Sept.
 2 and Oct.
-7.
+7. The report was presented at a Study Session with PTC, Nov.
+19. The report was revised following Council action Jan.
+26, 2016.